-Poor surgical practice, such as injuring other organs during C-Sections, failing to monitor potential tears and fistulas and also failing to properly treat these afterwards.
+Poor surgical practice- such as injuring other organs during C-Sections, failing to monitor potential tears and fistulas and also failing to properly treat these afterwards.

-Maternal infection Maternal infection is an infection acquired by the mother who then transmits the infection to the fetus.
+Maternal infection- Maternal infection is an infection acquired by the mother who then transmits the infection to the fetus.
 This transmission can occur via the placenta before delivery or via the birth canal during labour and delivery when the baby is exposed to maternal blood.

-Cord prolapse Umbilical cord prolapse is a complication that occurs prior to or during delivery of the baby.
+Cord prolapse- Umbilical cord prolapse is a complication that occurs prior to or during delivery of the baby.
 In a prolapse, the umbilical cord drops (prolapses) through the open cervix into the vagina ahead of the baby.
 The cord can then become trapped against the baby's body during delivery

-Cord compression, or Umbilical cord compression is a medical term used to describe a condition in which a baby's umbilical cord becomes flattened by pressure, resulting occasionally in heightened and extremely dangerous health risks for the unborn baby.
+Cord compression- or Umbilical cord compression is a medical term used to describe a condition in which a baby's umbilical cord becomes flattened by pressure, resulting occasionally in heightened and extremely dangerous health risks for the unborn baby.

-Uterine rupture Uterine rupture is spontaneous tearing of the uterus that may result in the fetus being expelled into the peritoneal cavity.
+Uterine rupture- Uterine rupture is spontaneous tearing of the uterus that may result in the fetus being expelled into the peritoneal cavity.
 Whilst rare, Uterine rupture can occur during late pregnancy or active labour.
 Uterine rupture occurs most often along healed scar lines in women who have had prior cesarean deliveries.

-Ruptured placenta - Haemorrhage Placental abruption (abruptio placentae) is serious complication of pregnancy.
-The placenta develops in the uterus during pregnancy.
-It attaches to the wall of the uterus and supplies the baby with nutrients and oxygen.
+Hypoxia- is condition of the body in which the tissues are starved of oxygen.
 Abruption of the placenta occurs when the placenta partly or completely separates from the inner wall of the uterus before delivery, decreasing the baby's supply of oxygen and nutrients and causing heavy bleeding inside the mother.

 Delay in delivery - A delayed birth occurs when circumstances prevent an infant from being delivered during the normal time frame.
 Most times, if immediate medical intervention is provided, the infant may only suffer minor conditions and will go on to heal without problems.